 It will also help if you’re an organized person who is good at following directions and checking for typos.

-Entry-level data entry jobs pay $15 – $20 per hour on average.
+On average, entry-level data entry jobs pay $15 – $20 per hour.
 You may be able to charge more for projects that are highly detailed or take a long time to complete.

 21. Virtual Assistant